Loading...

 Projectile Motion Formulas:

-The following are all projectile motion equations in vertical and horizontal directions.
+The following equations represent projectile motion in the vertical and horizontal directions.

-The formula for an object's speed in projectile motion (Using the Pythagorean theorem):
+The formula for the speed of an object in projectile motion (Using the Pythagorean theorem):

 \[ v=\sqrt{v_x^2 + v_y^2 }\]

-The formula for the angle of the velocity vector at any time with +x-axis:
+The formula for the angle of the velocity vector at any time with respect to the +x-axis:

 The formula for the path of the projectile (Trajectory path equation):